daniel-lopez-puig/andino_gz/README.md

    - Start Gazebo simulator with a defined world (See '--world_name' flag)
    - Spawn as many robots as commanded.
    - Launch ros bridge for each robot.
-   - Launch rviz visualization for each robot.
+   - Launch Rviz visualization for each robot.

-  The simulation allows spawn as many robots as you want via the `--robots` flags.
+  The simulation allows you to spawn as many robots as you want via the `--robots` flags.
-  For that you can pass the information of the robots in some sort of YAML format via ROS2 cli:
+  For that, you can pass the information of the robots in some YAML format via ROS2 cli:
   ```yaml
     <robot_name>={x: 0.0, y: 0.0, yaw: 0.0, roll: 0.0, pitch: 0.0, yaw: 0.0};
   ```

-  Note: A ROS Namespace is pushed for each robot so all the topics and nodes are called the same with a difference of a `<robot_name>` prefix.
+  - _Note1: A ROS Namespace is pushed for each robot so all the topics and nodes are called the same with a difference of a `<robot_name>` prefix._
-  Note2: In order to RViz2 to work with the ROS namespace that is pushed, one has to make sure that no absolute topics are being used.
+  - _Note2: For RViz2 to work with the ROS namespace that is pushed, one has to ensure that no absolute topics are being used._

-### Navigation
+### :compass: Navigation

 <img src="./docs/media/andino_nav2.png" width="800"/>

-1. Run simulation and enable Nav2
+1. Run the simulation passing the `nav2` flag.

     ```sh
     ros2 launch andino_gz andino_gz.launch.py nav2:=True